 Certainly you have installed some or all modules from the Component Pascal Collection.
 Now you get a very long menu bar at the top of the BlackBox's window.
 I'm sure that you needn't the complete menu all the time.
 Would you like to switch the menu item off and on again?
 Here is a program which can do it.

-CpcMenus uses the services of Ctls.
+CpcMenus uses the services provided by Ctls.

-StdCoded File <=> PacCoded File (20 / 10 kByte - Release 26-May-2007)
+StdCoded File <=> PacCoded File (22 / 10 kByte - Release 15-Apr-2016)

 By Stan Warford and Helmut Zinn